igemsoftware2018/Team_SYSU_Software/README.md

 - **Synchronization Sketchpad.** A fantastic remote cooperation platform.
 - **Management Studio.** Your reliable assistant for managing your synbio design!

 Powerful toolkit for synthetic biology!
-You can't miss it!

-## Requirement

-Open your a web browser and type in `http://sysu-corad.com`, and start with CO-RAD!
+Open your a web browser and type in `http://sysu-corad.com`, and start with CO-RAD public server!

+## Setup

 To set up your own server, please follow the installation guide below:

-### Setup

 #### Dependency